President & Board of Directors

 - Request For Payment/Reimbursement

 - Personnel Form (I would like to be considered for a position)

 - Nomination/Recommendation Form

 Voting: Voting membership is defined in the bylaws and summarized above

-Reports: Oral reports are limited to three (3) minutes unless otherwise announced.
+Reports: Oral reports are limited to four (4) minutes unless otherwise announced.